siawkz/nvim-cheatsh/README.md

 # nvim-cheatsh

 `nvim-cheatsh` is a Neovim plugin that integrates with [cheat.sh](https://github.com/chubin/cheat.sh), offering quick access to cheat sheets and documentation for various programming languages, frameworks, and tools directly within your Neovim environment.
-This plugin utilizes Telescope.nvim to provide an interactive search interface for finding and viewing cheat sheets.
+This plugin utilizes fzf-lua to provide an interactive search interface for finding and viewing cheat sheets.

 ## Screenshots